A Stochastic Quasi-Newton Method in the Absence of Common Random Numbers: A CRN-Free Quasi-Newton Algorithm

-Using \Cref{alg:evalues}, one can check the smallest and largest eigenvalues of the Hessian approximation $B$ in $O(nm^2)$ flops, where $n$ is the dimension of the problem and $m$ is a small integer that represents the number of vector pairs L-BFGS keeps in memory.
-To ensure the eigenvalues of $B_k$ are bounded above and below, one may recursively remove $(s_i,y_i)$ pairs from $(S, Y)$ from the oldest to newest, until the spectral bounds $[\sigma_{lb}^B,\sigma_{ub}^B]$ are satisfied.
-This procedure is formally described in \Cref{alg:enforce}.
+Using \Cref{alg:evalues}, one can obtain the smallest and largest eigenvalues of the Hessian approximation $B$ in $O(nm^2)$ flops, where $n$ is the dimension of the problem and $m$ is a small integer that represents the number of vector pairs L-BFGS keeps in memory.
+To ensure the eigenvalues of $B_k$ are bounded above and below, one may recursively remove $(s_i,y_i)$ pairs from $(S, Y)$ from the oldest to newest, until the spectral bounds $[\sigma_{\mathrm{lb}}^B,\sigma_{\mathrm{ub}}^B]$ are satisfied.
+This procedure is formally described in \Cref{alg:enforce}. \ml{By the choice that $c\in [\sigma_{lb}^B,\sigma_{ub}^B]$, this procedure is guaranteed to terminate in $m$ steps.
+We note that due to \Cref{alg:enforce}, we always have that the eigenvalues of $B_k$ are deterministically bounded below by $\sigma_{\mathrm{lb}}^B$ and bounded above by $\sigma_{\mathrm{ub}}^B$. }

 We are now prepared to introduce the quasi-Newton stochastic adaptive step search (Q-SASS) method, which is stated in \Cref{alg:aloe_quasi}.
-We follow the convention that on iterations $k$ in which $S,Y$ are empty, the two-loop recursion simply computes $B_k^{-1}g_k = B_0^{-1}g_k$.
+In each iteration, Q-SASS computes a gradient estimate, $g_k$, at the current point $x_k$ using the first-order oracle.
+It then implicitly updates the quasi-Newton matrix $B_k^{-1}$, using \Cref{alg:enforce} to enforce that the spectrum of $B_k^{-1}$ is bounded.
+Next, Q-SASS computes the step $d_k = B_k^{-1}g_k$ (using the standard two-loop recursion).
+Subsequently, the candidate point $x_k^+ = x_k - \alpha_k d_k$ is computed, and a check is performed to see if $x_k^+$ appears to provide a sufficient decrease in the function value, using the zeroth-order oracle.
+If $x_k^+$ does appear to provide sufficient decrease, then $x_k^+$ is accepted as the new iterate, and the step size $\alpha_k$ is increased in preparation for the next iteration.
+Otherwise, the iterate is unchanged and the step size is decreased.
+We follow the convention that in iterations $k$ where $S,Y$ are empty, the two-loop recursion simply computes $B_k^{-1}g_k = B_0^{-1}g_k = c^{-1}g_k$.